waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_expired

-A notification of expired invitation
+A notification sent out to notify the user that his invitation has expired.
+The recipient is the user who's being invited.

 #### Templates